concave-org/concave/README.md

 }
 ```

-The routea and it's params will be saved on the global state object as `_route`, so you are able to access them in your components.
+The rout and it's params will be saved on the global state object as `_route`, so you are able to access them in your components.

 `/test?id=1`